 - XML Sitemaps

 That’s the tip of the iceberg.
-I’ve lost count of the amount of times I’ve needed some kind of functionality on my own blog, before searching online and quickly finding a plugin that effortlessly does the job for me.
+I’ve lost count of the number of times I’ve needed some kind of functionality on my own blog, before searching online and quickly finding a plugin that effortlessly does the job for me.

 What about the negatives?

 So WordPress sounds great right?
-Well it is, but there are a few negatives.
+Well, it is, but there are a few negatives.
 Firstly, it gets hacked – a lot!
 A big reason for this is simply because WordPress is so popular, but there are a few common mistakes WordPress users fall foul of that makes it so much easier for hackers.

-Since WordPress is open source, anybody can add code to it, and not everybody knows exactly what they are doing.
+Since WordPress is open-source, anybody can add code to it, and not everybody knows exactly what they are doing.